grafana/grafana-image-renderer/docs/sources/_index.md

 # Set up image rendering

-The [Grafana Image Renderer service][github] exists to allow you to render web pages in Grafana to PDFs, PNGs, and CSVs.
+The [Grafana Image Renderer service][github] enables you to render web pages in Grafana to PDFs, PNGs, and CSVs.
 For example, you can export your panels or dashboards to PDFs to share with business stakeholders, or set up automatic exports for Slack alert notifications, such that you see your failing alerts with context.
 Some features are exclusive to Grafana Enterprise and Grafana Cloud.

 {{< admonition type="caution" >}}
 We historically provided this functionality as a Grafana plugin.
 This plugin is